tests-always-included/style-guide/general/index.md

         }
     }

-As shown in the above example, things like `return`, `exit`, and `throw` should be offset by a line as well.
-They break typical program flow and the whitespace helps to call out that fact.
+To set functions off from other code, two blank lines will follow the function declaration.
+Variable declarations will be offset from normal code by a blank line following the variable declaration.
+Things like `return`, `exit`, and `throw` should have a blank line above them because they break typical program flow and the whitespace helps to call out that fact.

 Comments